erick805/1909-WDF-async-algos/balancedBrackets.md

 ```
 # Approach

-Store a dictionary of matching brackets
+Store a dictionary of matching brackets. (constant time)

 I want to use a data structure that stores the most recent opening bracket. - A STACK

-Check if most recent opening bracket in stack is a match for most recent closing bracket in string.
+Loop through our string, if our current element is a opening bracket push into our stack.

+Else check if it is a closing bracket, if it is make a comparison with most recent popped bracket in stack, if it is NOT a match - Return FALSE because we know they are not matching.

-If our stack is empty, we matched all the brackets in the correct order! - return true, if length === 0
+In the end if our stack is empty, we matched all the brackets in the correct order! - return true, if stack.length === 0

 # Code
 ```js